TheBeege/kivy_class/class_01/README.md

     MyApp().run()
 ```
 This is a Python thing that tells Python to run our Kivy app. `MyApp` should match the name of your app class.
 Aside from this, you can copy and paste this for every Kivy app.

+## Pong
+This is based directly on [Kivy's Pong Game Tutorial](https://kivy.org/docs/tutorials/pong.html).

+My recommendation is to go through the [pong.py](./pong.py) and [pong.kv](./pong.kv) files here that have my comments _and_ the tutorial on the Kivy site.
+We have different manners of explaining things.
+What's most important is that you understand what's going on, so spend more time with whichever version helps you understand things better.